 Billy doesn't leave, so six days later Garrett and his posse surround Billy's hideout and take him prisoner.
 Billy, however, escapes from the Lincoln County Jail, killing two deputies in the process.
 Garrett, offered a bounty of $1000, then goes hunting after Billy.

 A famous Troubled Production.
 Peckinpah re-wrote the script, and argued with Metro-Goldwyn-Mayer throughout about cost overruns.
 Peckinpah's alcoholism was also a big problem on the set.
 MGM took the film from Peckinpah in post-production and cut 18 minutes off the 124-minute run time.
 A Director's Cut of 122 minutes was finally issued in 1988.
 A slightly shorter version of 115 minutes was reedited for the DVD release in 2005.

-The All-Star Cast included Jason Robards (territorial governor Lew Wallace), Katy Jurado (who 20 years prior had starred in another Western classic, High Noon), and none other than Bob Dylan, who plays a hoodlum named Alias.
+The All-Star Cast includes Richard Jaeckel, Chill Wills, Barry Sullivan, Jason Robards, Katy Jurado (who 20 years prior had starred in another Western classic, High Noon), Slim Pickens, Charles Martin Smith, Harry Dean Stanton, Elisha Cook Jr., and none other than Bob Dylan, who plays a hoodlum named Alias.
 Dylan also composed the soundtrack, which includes one of the biggest hits of his career, "Knockin' on Heaven's Door".

 - Anti-Hero: Pat Garrett is an ex-outlaw pressured by political and business interests to turn against his old friend Billy.
 Billy himself, though, is a borderline sociopath who seems to enjoy killing people.